 - Tracking, monitoring and expediting laboratory processing

-- Consulting with investigators or DOE JGI technical staff to resolve issues, as needed
+- Consulting with investigators or DOE JGI staff to resolve issues, as needed

-Users are notified of sample QC results, sequencing QC results (as required) and/or DNA synthesis completion.
-During the sample QC process, your Project Manager will consult with you to resolve any issues that may arise.
+Users are notified as projects reach specific milestones, either by automated emails or emails from your Project Manager.
+Your Project Manager will also consult with you to resolve any issues that may arise.
 You may monitor the status of your sequencing project at any time by logging on to the Genome Portals using your DOE JGI login.

-After sequencing has completed, your Project Manager will initiate analysis with the appropriate DOE JGI analysis team.
+After sequencing/metabolomics has completed, your Project Manager will initiate analysis with the appropriate DOE JGI analysis team.
 During this time, your Project Manager will: